education & tech

 third-party services such as Amazon Kindle or other vendors.
 Replacing stacks of books with a tablet helps to ensure that students no longer have to worry about hauling their books with them.

 Students and educators can both incorporate technology into the education process by simply bringing up the video call option.
 One-on-one video calls between students and educators are not just more effective than emailing back and forth, they're also a time saver since students don't need to travel.
-Embracing video chat can provide the most "bang for your buck" when it comes to improving quality of education without significant investment.
+Embracing video chat can provide the most "bang for your buck" when it comes to improving the quality of education without significant investment.

 Above all, what these uses show is that common technology can be easily integrated with education.
 It's also amazing to consider that none of these technologies are proprietary; they're all commonly available on devices owned by most people.
 Specialized apps, such as Evernote and The Elements, add even more of a learning focus.
-Technology can bring our educational methods up-to-date with the modern day and into the future, we just have to let it.
+Technology can bring our educational methods up-to-date with the modern-day and into the future, we just have to let it.

-(*) Kate Croston is a freelance writer, holds a bachelors degree in Journalism and Mass Communication.
+(*) Kate Croston is a freelance writer, holds a bachelor's degree in Journalism and Mass Communication.
 She writes guest posts for different sites and loves contributing home internet service related topics.
-Questions or comments can be sent to: katecroston.croston09 [at] gmail [dot] com.
+Questions or comments can be sent to katecroston.croston09 [at] gmail [dot] com.

 Post a Comment